+Augmented flight crew:

-'Augmented flight crew' means a flight crew which comprises more than the minimum number required for the operation of the aeroplane and in which each flight crew member can leave his/her post and be replaced by another appropriately qualified flight crew member.
+A flight crew which comprises more than the minimum number required for the operation of the aeroplane and in which each flight crew member can leave his/her post and be replaced by another appropriately qualified flight crew member.

+Block time:

-'Block time' means the time between an aeroplane first moving from its parking place for the purpose of taking off until it comes to rest on the designated parking position and all engines or propellers are stopped.
+The time between an aeroplane first moving from its parking place for the purpose of taking off until it comes to rest on the designated parking position and all engines or propellers are stopped.

+Break:

-'Break' means a period free of all duties, which counts as duty, being less than a rest period.
+A period free of all duties, which counts as duty, being less than a rest period.